corda/corda-docs-portal/content/en/platform/corda/4.10/enterprise/node/setup/corda-configuration-fields.md

 Contains various nested fields controlling user authentication/authorization, in particular for RPC accesses.

-## `simpleLogTelemeteryEnabled`

-Enables an alternative form of telemetry.
-If this field is set to `true`, log lines are written to logs when a flow or significant operation is started, or ended.
-The log line specifies a trace ID, which allows flows to be matched up across nodes.
-For more information, see the [OpenTelemetry](../operating/monitoring-and-logging/opentelemetry.md) section.

-*Default:* false

-## `spanStartEndEventsEnabled`

-When Corda generates spans for flows and certain significant operations, it has the capability to generate a span for starting the operation, ending the operation, and generating a single span to cover the whole operation.
-This can be useful to determine where a flow is stuck, as you will only see the start spans, and not the end spans.
-This is not standard OpenTelemetry behaviour, and it could also result in a lot of spans flooding the network.
-Setting this field to `true` will enable it.
-For more information, see the [OpenTelemetry](../operating/monitoring-and-logging/opentelemetry.md) section.

-*Default:* false

 ## `sshd`

 If provided, node will start internal SSH server which will provide a management shell.